FarronF/limerick-council-meetings/meetings/2020/10/22-Virtual Meeting of the Home and Social Development Strategic Policy Committee/Minutes - Meeting of the Home and Social Development SPC - 22nd September 2020.md

 elected.
 The elected candidates will be ratified at full Council meeting on the 28th

 September.
-The newly elected PPN members will join us at our next H&S SPC meeting.--- 
+The newly elected PPN members will join us at our next H&S SPC meeting.
+---
+

 Cllr.
 Leddin asked for minutes of previous meeting and agenda to be uploaded to